hse-project/hse-project.github.io/v2/docs/gs/cli.md

 hse kvdb compact --timeout 120
 ```

+The KVDB home defaults to the current working directory `/var/bulk/kvdb1`,
+and compaction is started with a timeout of 120 seconds.
 If an application has the KVDB open, the compaction may continue past the
 timeout value.
 In this case, the status of the compaction can be queried.